-For many scholars, for example, “religion” was essentially about right belief, about the acquisition of faith, and about an interior connection to the divine?in retrospect, clearly understandings conditioned by Protestantism.
+For many scholars, for example, “religion” was essentially about right belief, about the acquisition of faith, and about an interior connection to the divine–in retrospect, clearly understandings conditioned by Protestantism.
 Time, however, has brought a new consciousness of the embodied, external, purposive behavior of religious actors.
-In other words, the study not only of religious belief but of religious ?practice? has become vitally important for scholars of American religion.
+In other words, the study not only of religious belief but of religious “practice” has become vitally important for scholars of American religion.
 It has become clear that what people do as part of their religious lives matters vitally as a component of their lived experience, and furthermore that the physical activity of historical actors can illuminate the religious culture that surrounds them.
-This has long been a staple of religious studies of other parts of the “colonial” world.
+This has long been a staple of religious studies of other parts of the colonized world.
 Now the paradigm has now been turned back on American history.

 There’s a long and rather complicated theoretical genealogy behind this shift.
 Regardless of what literary scholars will tell you, history is, in truth, deeply informed by critical theory, and American religious history has been influenced by methodologies and theories on many fronts.
 One influence enabling the new interest in practice has been the so-called cultural turn and theories of cultural anthropology that have flourished among historians since the eighties.
 Clifford Geertz and others demonstrated how a human practice or ritual could be read for insight to largely cultural structures, and his way of approaching religious behavior as culture, as a manifestation of a symbolic “cultural system,” has resonated with many American historians.

 That cast of characters indicates that the study of religious practice has already made some significant inroads into Mormon Studies.
-I think?s it?s fair to say, even, that we’re off to a good start when it comes to this methodology.
+I think it’s fair to say, even, that we’re off to a good start when it comes to this methodology.
 Over the past decade, we’ve seen the early flourishing of scholarship on Mormon practices, especially in the early periods.
-More than anyone else, the redoutable team of JIers J. Stapley and Kris Wright have modeled the virtues of this kind of analysis with their extensive work on practices of healing among early Latter-day Saints, particularly baptism for health and the healing rituals practiced by Mormon women.
+More than anyone else, the redoubtable team of JIers J. Stapley and Kris Wright have modeled the virtues of this kind of analysis with their extensive work on practices of healing among early Latter-day Saints, particularly baptism for health and the healing rituals practiced by Mormon women.

 Practices related to death and dying have also gotten attention.
-JI friend Susanna Morrill has written perceptively on birth and death rituals among early Mormon women; Samuel Brown has investigated the relationship between many of Mormonism’s distinctive practices and its confrontation with death in nineteenth-century America; and my own work has attempted to probe the origins and significance of baptism for the dead.
-Meanwhile, we’ve also tasted of the fruits of analyzing religious practices beyond the world of more formal ritual; Jenny Reeder, for one, has delved into Mormon women’s production of ?hair wreaths, quilts, buildings, posters, and hand-painted poetry books? as part of their endeavor to develop a “usable past.”
+JI friend Susanna Morrill has written perceptively on birth and death rituals among early Mormon women; Samuel Brown has investigated the relationship between many of Mormonism’s distinctive practices and its confrontation with death in nineteenth-century America; my own work has attempted to probe the origins and significance of baptism for the dead.
+Meanwhile, we’ve also tasted of the fruits of analyzing religious practices beyond the world of more formal ritual; Jenny Reeder, for one, has delved into Mormon women’s production of “hair wreaths, quilts, buildings, posters, and hand-painted poetry books” as part of their endeavor to develop a “usable past.”
 Still others have explored the ways that Mormons have blessed, cursed, shouted, and communed.